nashville-software-school/client-side-mastery/supplement-foundations/chapters/DN_ADD_FUNCTION.md

 In your function, add another property named `dateCreated` and make its value be the current date and time.
 The [JavaScript Date()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now) object is something to investigate to find out the current date/time.

-If you want to try this challenge, and give it a few tries but get stuck, talk to your teammates or instruction team and get some helpful hints.
+If you want to try this challenge, and give it a few tries but get stuck, talk to your teammates or coaching team and get some helpful hints.